5 Top Ways to Help Autism Families Cope During COVID-19

 If it means that your child is having a little more screen time than usual or if he/she is engaging in more self-stim behavior, it is okay.
 You are human, and it is alright for you to take a breather.
 Remember, we are all in this together.

 Dr. Annette Nuñez is the founder and director of Breakthrough Interventions, LLC and Breaking Through Autism.
 She is a licensed psychotherapist and has worked with children with ASD and other related disorders for over 22 years.
 As part of her doctorate work at the University of Denver, Dr. Nuñez developed the Children’s Social Competence Scale (CSCS).
 The CSCS is an early intervention evaluation tool that measures social competency in young children.
 She served as the Program Director for Connect Us, a non-profit organization that helps children cultivate positive relationships through facilitated play.
 Her research interests include the mainstreaming and socialization of children with High Functioning Autism.
 Dr. Nuñez co-wrote and self-published the Friendship Is… book.
 She conducts many seminars both nationally and internationally and has consulted with many schools in China and South Africa.
 Dr. Nuñez also consults and supervises the therapists at the Breakthrough Interventions site in South Africa.
-Dr. Nuñez has been featured in the Huffington Post, NPR, The Jenny McCarthy Show, and FOX News.
+Dr. Nuñez has been featured in the Huffington Post, NPR, The Jenny McCarthy Show, and FOX News. .
+She currently hosts a podcast entitled “Behind the Breakthroughs,” where she shares advice and the breakthroughs of her clients.
 For additional information visit her Websites: www.btinterventions.com/, www.breakingthroughautism.com/ Facebook: www.facebook.com/breakingthroughautism/ and also her account on Instagram: www.instagram.com/breakthrough_autism/